AnomalyInnovations/serverless-stack-demo-api/README.md

 $ serverless deploy
 ```

+This project refers to an `env.yml` file for secret environment variables that are not checking in to the repo.
+Make sure to create one before dpeloying - https://serverless-stack.com/chapters/load-secrets-from-env-yml.html.

 #### Maintainers

 Serverless Stack is authored and maintained by Frank Wang ([@fanjiewang](https://twitter.com/fanjiewang)) & Jay V ([@jayair](https://twitter.com/jayair)). [**Subscribe to our newsletter**](https://emailoctopus.com/lists/1c11b9a8-1500-11e8-a3c9-06b79b628af2/forms/subscribe) for updates on Serverless Stack.
 Send us an [email][Email] if you have any questions.